 Hello!
-This is Kevin with expressive-guitar-lessons.
+This is Kevin with expressive guitar lessons.
 Studying Blues Guitar is one of the best ways to learn to play expressively.
 The guitar is a fantastic instrument for playing soulful lines with heavy vibrato which are perfect for this style.
-One of the best lessons is to look at B.B.
-King; he can play just one note in some cases, and put so much feeling on it that it's worth a thousand notes.
+One of the best lessons is to look at BB King; He has just one note in some cases, and so much feeling that it's worth a thousand notes.
 Stevie Ray Vaughn is probably the best technical player in this genre.

-The secret key to this genre that a lot of people don't realize is that you are playing in a free space between major and minor key centers.
-To really get the essence of this, try having a friend play a nice straight major bar chord on their instrument along with a beat (or just record yourself if you are alone).
+The secret key to this genre is that you do not know that you are playing in a free space between major and minor key centers.
+Get really the essence of this, try having a nice straight bar on their instrument along with a beat (or just yourself if you're alone).
 Now you normally expect to play along in a major tonality right?
-Let's say the other person is playing a C Major chord.
-What I want you to do is hit a really big strong C Minor chord right on top of that major chord.
+Let's say the other person is playing a major chord.
+What I want you to do is really big C Minor chord right on top of that major chord.

-- Stay tuned for the rest this part!!!
+- Stay tuned for the rest of this party !!!